MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 Some window functions are impossible to efficiently support in streaming, because sometimes small input changes cause big result changes.
 (E.g., if a new first element of a partition appears, then ROW_NUMBERs will change for the whole window partition.)
 So a realistic goal would be to support at least those cases where a small input change leads to a small output change.

-- LAG/LEAD (i.e., previous/next element of the window partition)
+- LAG/LEAD (i.e., previous/next element of the window partition) (these don't have any frames)
-    - We aim for only offset 1 in the first version, which is the default.
-Bigger offsets not seen in user queries yet, but shouldn’t be a problem to add support later.
+    - We aim for only offset 1 in the first version (i.e., the previous or the next element), which is the default.
+Bigger offsets not seen in user queries yet (i.e., when requesting to go back or forward by several rows).
-    - IGNORE NULLS should be supported. (already seen in a user query) (easy)
+    - IGNORE NULLS should be supported. (already seen in a user query)
 - Window aggregations
-    - Small frames: small output changes for small input changes.
+    - Small frames (e.g., summing the previous 5 elements): We should support these efficiently, because a small frame means that small input changes lead to small output changes.
-    - Large frames: These are often impossible to support efficiently in a streaming setting, because small input changes might lead to big output changes.
-However, there are some aggregations which don’t necessarily result in big output changes even when applied with a large frame (Prefix Sum will automagically handle these cases efficiently):
+    - Large frames: These are often impossible to support efficiently in a streaming setting, because small input changes can lead to big output changes.
+However, there are some aggregations which don't necessarily result in big output changes even when applied with a large frame (Prefix Sum will automagically handle the following cases efficiently):
         - MIN/MAX, if usually the changed input element is not the smallest/largest.
-        - SUMming an expression that is often 0.
+        - SUMming an expression that is 0 for many rows.
         - Window aggregations with an UNBOUNDED PRECEDING frame are fine if changes happen mostly at the end of partitions
             - e.g., OVER an `ORDER BY time` if new elements are arriving typically with fresh timestamps.
-Such OVER clauses are popular case in our [use case list](https://www.notion.so/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd).
+Such OVER clauses are popular in our [use case list](https://www.notion.so/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd).
+    - For frames encompassing the entire window partition (i.e., an UNBOUNDED frame and/or no ORDER BY), window aggregations can be simply translated to a standard grouped aggregation + a self-join.
+In case of these frames, small output changes often lead to big output changes, but similar exceptions exist as listed for "Large frames" above.
-- FIRST_VALUE / LAST_VALUE / NTH_VALUE with various frames.
-These are similar to window aggregations.
+- FIRST_VALUE / LAST_VALUE / (NTH_VALUE) with various frames.
+  - For the case of general frames, these are similar to window aggregations.
+  - For frames encompassing the entire window partition (an UNBOUNDED frame and/or no ORDER BY), FIRST_VALUE / LAST_VALUE are actually requesting the top or the bottom row of the partition.
+We should compile this to TopK, with k=1.
-- ROW_NUMBER, RANK, DENSE_RANK, PERCENT_RANK, CUME_DIST, NTILE: These are impossible to implement efficiently in a streaming setting in many cases, because a small input change will lead to a big output change if the changed record is not near the end of the window partition.
+- ROW_NUMBER, RANK, DENSE_RANK, PERCENT_RANK, CUME_DIST, NTILE: These functions are often impossible to support efficiently in a streaming setting, because a small input change will lead to a big output change if the changed record is not near the end of the window partition.
 However, I can imagine some scenarios where the user knows some special property of the input data that ensures that small input changes will lead to small output changes, so she will use one of these functions and expect it to be efficient:
     - If changes mostly come near the end of the window partition.
 For example, if there is an ORDER BY time, and new records usually have recent timestamps.
 (Prefix Sum will handle this fine.)
-    - If most changes are not record appearances or disappearances, but existing records changing in a way that they move only a little bit in the ordering.
+    - If most changes are not record appearances or disappearances, but existing records changing in a way that they move only a little in the ordering.
 In this case, the output changes only for as many records, that got “jumped over” by the changing record.
 (Prefix Sum will handle this fine.)
-    - TopK is an important special case: This is when there is a `WHERE ROW_NUMBER() < k`
-        - Instead of doing Prefix Sum, we will transform this into our [efficient TopK implementation](https://github.com/MaterializeInc/materialize/blob/2f56c8b2ff1cc604e5bff9fb1c75a81a9dbe05a6/src/compute-client/src/plan/top_k.rs#L30).
+    - TopK is an important special case (popular in our [use case list](https://www.notion.so/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd)): This is when there is a `WHERE ROW_NUMBER() <= k`.
+Instead of relying on Prefix Sum, we should transform this into our [efficient TopK implementation](https://github.com/MaterializeInc/materialize/blob/2f56c8b2ff1cc604e5bff9fb1c75a81a9dbe05a6/src/compute-client/src/plan/top_k.rs#L30).

+## Non-goals

+As noted above, some window function queries on some input data are impossible to efficiently support in a steaming setting: When small input changes lead to big output changes, then no matter how efficient is the implementation, even just emitting the output will take a long time.
+We are not aiming to efficiently support such use cases.
+Our docs should be clear about this, mentioning this fundamental fact about window functions near the top of the page.

-## Non-goals / Limitations
+## Limitations

-- We don’t handle such OVER clauses where the ORDER BY inside the OVER is on a String or other complex type.
+We don't handle such OVER clauses where the ORDER BY inside the OVER is on a String or other complex type.
 See a discussion on supported types below in the "Types" section.

-- In cases that we handle by Prefix Sum, the groups specified by the composite key of the PARTITION BY and the ORDER BY should be small, see the "Duplicate Indexes" section.
+In cases that we handle by Prefix Sum, the groups specified by the composite key of the PARTITION BY and the ORDER BY should be small, see the "Duplicate Indexes" section.

 # Details

 ## Current state

-The current way of execution is to put entire partitions into scalars, and execute the window function to all elements by a “scalar aggregation”.
-This happens in the HIR to MIR lowering, i.e., MIR and LIR don’t know about window functions.
+The current way of executing window functions is to put entire window partitions into scalars, and execute the window function on all elements of a partition by a "scalar aggregation".
+This translation happens in the HIR to MIR lowering, i.e., MIR and LIR don't know about window functions (except for a special "scalar aggregation" function for each window function).
+This is very inefficient for large partition sizes (e.g., anything above 100 elements), because any change in a partition means that the entire "scalar" that is representing the partition is changed.

 ## Proposal

-We will use [DD’s prefix_sum](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/algorithms/prefix_sum.rs) (with some generalizations) for most of the window functions.
+We'll use several approaches to solve the many cases mentioned in the “Goals” section:

+1. We'll use [DD's prefix_sum](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/algorithms/prefix_sum.rs) with some tricky sum functions and some generalizations.
+2. We'll use a special-purpose rendering for LAG/LEAD of offset 1 with no IGNORE NULLS, which will be simpler and more efficient than Prefix Sum.
+3. As an extension of 1., we'll use a generalization of DD's prefix sum to arbitrary intervals (i.e., not just prefixes).
+4. We'll transform away window functions in some special cases (e.g., to TopK, or a simple grouped aggregation + self-join)
+5. Initially, we will resort to the old window function implementation in some cases, but this should become less and less over time.
+I think it will be possible to eventually implement all window function usage with the above 1.-4., but it will take time to get there.

 The bulk of this work will be applied in the rendering, but we have to get the window functions from SQL to the rendering somehow.
 Currently, the direct representation of window functions disappears during the HIR-to-MIR lowering, and is instead replaced by a pattern involving a `Reduce`, a `FlatMap` with an `unnest_list`, plus some `record` trickery inside `MirScalarExpr`.
 For example:

 ```c
 materialize=> explain select name, pop, LAG(name) OVER (partition by state order by pop)